 Jesus Is More Concerned About the Heart, Than Outward Appearances

-These three points in bold I found from Enduring Word Commentary.
+I found these three points from Enduring Word Commentary.

 Because Jesus spoke to them saying that once God declares something clean, one should not go back again saying it is unclean (Acts 10:15), there is no need to uphold to these standards.
 It isn’t about the image of religion we hold, but about loving God in our everyday actions even when other’s don’t see.